The Definitive Thanksgiving Beer and Wine Pairing Guide

 What you drink with that 3 am leftover sandwich totally matters.

-Nora says: This is the start to a big day, and the last thing you want to be is the guy who went too hard too fast.
+Nora says: This is the start to a big day, and the last thing you want to be is the person who went too hard too fast.
 So in the afternoon, er, the morning, take it easy with something lower in alcohol, like a light, dry, and slightly effervescent Vinho Verde.

 The beer: Westbrook Gose